david-cohen/kinetic/kaos/README.md

 # Kinetic Advanced Object Storage
 A Linux userspace application that performs the functions of a Kinetic Device, which is a network attached storage device that communicates using an object interface (using commands such as put, get, and delete).
-The Kinetic protocol was created by Seagate and is now an open source collaborative project managed through of the Linux Foundation.
+The Kinetic protocol was created by Seagate and is now an open source collaborative project managed through the Linux Foundation.

 ##Make Options
 * make kaos - will build the object storage application